 |Weight||110kg (17st 4lb)|

 A member of Saracens Academy, Maro Itoje has represented England U17 and captained both Harpenden RFC and St George’s VA School in his age group and played for Hertfordshire U14, U15 and U16.
-He has gone on to score a try in both of his first two games at U20 level against France and Scotland in February this year.
-He was the BMW Man of the Match in the 48-15 win over Scotland at Galashiels in February.
+Remarkably, he went on to score a try in every U20 Six Nations game this year, was the BMW Man of the Match in the 48-15 win over Scotland at Galashiels and England’s BMW Man of the Tournament.

 Maro took up the game at St George’s when he was 11, went on to appear for London & SE U16 and played for England U18 in the 54-5 win over London Academies on his own school ground.
 He has since started all four competitive matches for the side, dating back to his debut against Scotland at Hawick in March 2012 and partnered Charlie Ewels in all three triumphant games as England became the European champions in Spain last April.
 He has also toured Wales with Saracens Academy U18, having travelled to Ireland with Harpenden U14.